Great bustard: Distribution and habitat

 These birds' habitat is grassland or steppe defined by open, flat or somewhat rolling landscapes.
 They can be found on undisturbed cultivation and seem to prefer areas with wild or cultivated crops such as cereals, vineyards and fodder plants.
 However, during the breeding season, they actively avoid areas with regular human activity and can be disturbed by agricultural practices.
 Great bustards are often attracted to areas with considerable insect activity.

 The breeding range of the great bustard currently stretches from Portugal to Manchuria, though previously the species bred even further east in Russian Primorsky Krai.
-As a result of population declines across much of the range, more than half of the global population is now found in central Spain with around 30,000 individuals.
+As a result of population declines across much of the range, more than half of the global population is now found in central Spain with around 30,000 individuals.The spanish region of Castile and Leon is home to around 30% of the great bustard global population.
 Smaller populations are in southern Russia and the Great Hungarian Plain.